 CAT Tools vs. Translation Management Systems (TMS)

 Another advantage of CAT tools is that they can be integrated into translation management systems (TMS).
 Both computer-assisted translation and TMS tools are specialized translation solutions.
 TMS helps manage translation workflow but doesn’t perform translations itself.
-CAT tools can work within TMS to support translation workflow.
-If you try to use CAT tools and TMS separately, you may be doing the same tasks twice over.

 Advantages and Disadvantages of Computer-Assisted Translation Tools